EdDataScienceEES/tutorial-shaistilman/index.md

 It's also crucial not to drop variables from a model just to make the AIC look better.
 For example, if we're studying how size is affected by gender, removing "gender" just because it lowers the AIC could lead us to miss out on important information.
 Dropping variables without thinking about the bigger picture could mean the model doesn't answer the questions we set out to explore.

-That’s why we should always use AIC alongside other measures, like Residual Standard Error (RSE), \( R^2 \), and F-statistics, to make sure our model truly explains the data and helps us answer our research questions in the best way possible.
+That’s why we should always use AIC alongside other measures, like RSE, R-Squared, and F-statistics, to make sure our model truly explains the data and helps us answer our research questions in the best way possible.
 AIC gives us helpful clues, but it’s only part of the story!

 ---
 # 5. Summary